On the structure of the Schur squares of Twisted Generalized Reed-Solomon codes and application to cryptanalysis: Preliminaries

 \subsection{Reasoning on the level of polynomial spaces}

 All the codes involved are derived from polynomial evaluations.
 Note that, given the evaluation map $\evav$, then by interpolation, any element $\cv \in \Fq^n$ can be seen as $\cv = \evav(f)$ for a unique $f \in \Fq[x]_{<n}$.
-Consequently, we will reason either at the level of codewords or at the polynomial level.
+Consequently, we will often reason either at the level of codewords, or at the level of polynomials.
 The correspondence is as follows: for any code $\C \subseteq \Fq^n$, there exists a unique subspace $\mathcal{P}_\C \subseteq \Fq[x]_{<n}$ such that

 This correspondence will allow us to move between codewords and polynomials as needed.
 Similarly to codes, we define products of polynomial spaces as follows.
 Given, $\mathcal{P}, \mathcal{R} \subseteq \Fq[x]$ we define